Hi, I’m Dean. Thanks for taking an interest in my Blog.

 Living with Illness:

-The subject of Disability is something that is important to me for I have recently, in June 2017, been diagnosed with Young Onset Parkinson’s Disease, following an earlier mis-diagnosis of Fibromyalgia Syndrome.
-I am now officially recognised as Disabled.
+The subject of Disability is something that is important to me for, in June 2017, I was diagnosed with Young Onset Parkinson’s Disease.
+I am now officially recognised as Disabled, although my disease is largely hidden and you would not necessarily know I have Parkinson’s, upon meeting me.

 Thank You for Reading: